-Revenue to the State Education Fund from income taxes fell by 6.7 percent in FY 2019-20 but is expected to increase 9.3 percent in FY 2020-21 and increase 0.3 percent in FY 2021-22.
+Revenue to the State Education Fund from income taxes fell by 6.7 percent in FY 2019-20 but is expected to increase 33.2 percent to \$861.5 million in FY 2020-21 and then decline 5.4 percent to \$814.7 million in FY 2021-22.
 This does not include transfers from other funds.
-The forecast for State Education Fund revenue was revised upward from the September forecast in conjunction with the revisions to the forecasts for individual and corporate income tax collections.
+The forecast for State Education Fund revenue in FY 2021-22 has been revised upward from the March forecast in conjunction with the revisions to the forecasts for individual and corporate income tax collections.

 The Colorado Constitution requires that 1/3 of 1 percent of Colorado taxable income be credited to the State Education Fund.
-As the State Education

-Fund revenue is derived from taxable income, it generally follows the trends in individual income and corporate income tax revenue collections.
+As the State Education Fund revenue is derived from taxable income, it generally follows the trends in individual income and corporate income tax revenue collections.
 However, the State Education Fund deviates from income tax trends in FY 2020-21 due to the impact of a delayed transfer incurred from FY 2019-20 revenue collections.